Icelandic moss plant. For the cardiovascular system. Use for cough

 Beneficial features

-Collected independently or purchased in a pharmacy, the raw material of Icelandic lichen in crushed form has active healing characteristics.
+Collected independently or purchased at a pharmacy, crushed Icelandic lichen raw materials have active healing properties.
 IN pure form Icelandic moss can be used as an anti-inflammatory and antimicrobial agent for the treatment of wounds, burns and bacterial lesions skin.
 But most often used in medicine aqueous solutions(decoctions, teas, infusions) with cetraria.
 They are indicated for any diseases of the respiratory system, including asthma, bronchitis, whooping cough, tuberculosis and pneumonia.

-The plant has a strong mucolytic effect - it quickly liquefies the sputum accumulated in the bronchi and lungs and promotes its discharge.
-And biologically active substances protect the mucosa from the attachment of repeated infections and negative impact other factors.
+The plant has a strong mucolytic effect - it quickly dilutes the mucus accumulated in the bronchi and lungs and promotes its removal.
+And biologically active substances protect the mucous membrane from the addition of repeated infections and negative impact other factors.

-Pharmaceutical preparations and folk remedies from Icelandic moss are widely used in therapy for inflammation of the nasal and nasal mucosa. oral cavity: stomatitis, tonsillitis, sinusitis, etc. The main form of application is rinsing and inhalation.
+Pharmaceutical preparations and folk remedies from Icelandic moss are widely used in therapy for inflammation of the nasal and mucous membranes. oral cavity: stomatitis, tonsillitis, sinusitis, etc. The main form of use is rinsing and inhalation.

-The mucous texture of decoctions based on lichen helps to normalize the condition of the walls of the gastrointestinal tract during an exacerbation of chronic diseases.
+The mucous texture of lichen-based decoctions helps to normalize the condition of the walls of the gastrointestinal tract during periods of exacerbation of chronic diseases.

-It has a natural anesthetic effect, so ulcer patients consume cetraria with food, which eliminates pain symptom when eating food due to mucosal lesions.
-The natural bitterness of Icelandic moss activates the appetite and normalizes the digestive processes.
-A decoction of the plant strengthens the immune system and gives a preventive effect to prevent disease. viral infections.
+It has a natural anesthetic effect, so patients with ulcers consume cetraria with food, which eliminates pain symptom when eating food due to mucosal lesions.
+The natural bitterness of Icelandic moss activates appetite and normalizes digestive processes.
+A decoction from the plant strengthens the immune system and provides a prophylactic effect to prevent disease. viral infections.

 Also Icelandic moss is used to treat and prevent such diseases and dysfunctions, How: